Maria Rasputin: Father

 Maria was briefly engaged during World War I to a Georgian officer named Pankhadze, who had avoided being sent to the war front due to Rasputin's intervention, and was doing his military service with the reserve battalions in Petrograd.
 Maria liked to visit the opera and the Ciniselli Circus.

-On 17 December 1916, Rasputin was lured to the Moika Palace for a house warming party organized by Felix Yusupov, whom Rasputin called "The Little One".
+On 17 December 1916, Rasputin was lured to the Moika Palace for a housewarming party organized by Felix Yusupov, whom Rasputin called "The Little One".
 Yusupov had visited Rasputin regularly in the past few weeks or months.
 The following day, the two sisters reported their father missing to Anna Vyrubova.
-Traces of blood were detected on the parapet of the Bolshoy Petrovsky bridge, as well as one of Rasputin's galoshes, stuck between the bridge pile.
+Traces of blood were detected on the parapet of the Bolshoy Petrovsky bridge, as well as one of Rasputin's galoshes, stuck between the bridge piles.
 Maria and her sister affirmed the boot belonged to their father.

 Maria asserts that after the attack by Guseva, her father developed hyperacidity and avoided anything with sugar.
 She and her father's former secretary, Simanovich, doubted he was poisoned at all.
 It is Maria who mentioned the homosexual advances of Felix Yusupov towards her father.
 According to her, he was murdered when this was denied.
 Fuhrmann does not believe Yusupov found Rasputin attractive.

 It is not clear whether Rasputin's two daughters were present at Rasputin's burial in Vyrubova's garden, next to the Alexander Palace and the surrounding park, although Maria claimed she was.
 The two sisters were invited in the Alexandra Palace to play with the four grand duchesses, quite often referred to as OTMA; meanwhile, Maria and her sister had moved into a smaller apartment, owned by her French teacher.
 They each received an allowance of 50,000 rubles.
 In April 1917, their mother returned to Pokrovskoye.
 The next day, the two sisters were locked up in the Tauride Palace and questioned.
 Boris Soloviev succeeded in gaining their release.